 - Are libraries required to comply with public building codes relating to the Americans with Disabilities Act (ADA)?

-- Are libraries required to pay prevailing wages for projects funded through the Public Library Construction Grant Program?
+- Are libraries required to pay prevailing wages for projects funded through the State Aid for Library Construction?

 - What is SHPO?
 What libraries must meet SHPO requirements?